davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 Of course, I am still in the process of building up my confidence in other areas of my life as well.
 It will probably be a lifelong journey but that is fine with me.
 I am striving to become someone who is **not defined by the expectations of others**.

 ## Closing Thoughts

+In recent months, I have been utilizing social media platforms to help strengthen our [Amazon business](/first-amazon-affiliate-business-overview).
+We are trying to build a strong social following to help elevate our rankings and traffic.

+Even more recently, I have reactivated some of my personal social media accounts as my girlfriend wanted to tag me in photos and such.
+However, my experience the past year has helped me stay clear from relapsing.

+This entire experience was enlightening for me - I would like to believe I am a better person now than I was a year ago.
+No matter how little I have changed, it is still an improvement!

+What do you believe are the positive and negative effects of social media?
+How do you think social media has influenced your life and those around you?